LOADING ...

 he be cunning.
 Improve (me) nt makes strait road; but the crooked

-roads without improvement are of genius.
+roads without are roads of genius.
 Sooner murder an infant in

 Enough!
 Or too much.